Is your laser pointer weak? Are you wondering what color would be stronger, brighter, or better for you?

 On the electromagnetic spectrum, visible light and other electromagnetic waves have different wavelengths.
 However, you’ll notice that the higher the photon energy of visible light, the shorter the wavelength.

 At 400-500nm, blue light has a shorter wavelength than red and green.
-It also has the least visibility of 3%.
+It also has the least visibility at 3%.

-As a result, blue laser pointers are designed with high power output to lend them visibility and brightness.
+As a result, blue lasers are designed with high power output to lend them visibility and brightness.
 The majority of the blue laser pointers available today are between 1000-5000mW.

 The short wavelength of blue lasers causes them to have stronger focus and resolution.
 These qualities, coupled with high power output, increase their igniting ability.